 Where the Southwest Rapid Rewards® Priority Credit Card stands out in its category

 More ways to earn bonus points.
-New cardmembers earn Earn 40,000 points after you spend $1,000 on purchases in the first 3 months your account is open.
-Plus earn 20,000 points after you spend $12,000 within your first year.
-They also receive 7,500 bonus points each account anniversary year — that’s 1,500 more than the Southwest Rapid Rewards® Premier Credit Card.
+Earn up to 80,000 points.
+Earn 50,000 points after you spend $2,000 on purchases in the first 3 months.
+Earn an additional 30,000 points after you spend $10,000 on purchases in the first 9 months.
+Cardholders also receive 7,500 bonus points each account anniversary year — that’s 1,500 more than the Southwest Rapid Rewards® Premier Credit Card.

 Points for elite status.
 This card allows you to earn 1,500 tier qualifying points (TQPs) for every $10,000 you spend on the card, up to $100,000 for 15,000 TQP.
 These TQPs help you qualify for Rapid Rewards A-List or A-List Preferred status.
 You earn A-List status after flying 25 one-way trips or 35,000 tier qualifying points, or A-List Preferred after 50 one-way trips or 70,000 tier qualifying points in a calendar year.